Chelsea Cebara's Weed Sexuality Has Gravity

 He doesn’t go door to door conducting the survey.

 Donnell Alexander (04:40):

 I would love to see that.
-No, I think of this now as a a campaign for winning public opinion.
-You know, it’s not like cannabis users historically have been people to call their politicians and say, represent me in DC, but now’s the time where I think what people think about the industry is going to play a huge role in whether there’s a remedy sent to retailers, growers, processors, etc. I think it was last night on the daily show, I saw a piece about the cannabis industry struggles and when you’re crossing over like that, you were at the beginning of being able to let, let America know that this essential industry is, I’m struggling.
+No, I think of this now as a campaign for winning public opinion.
+It’s not like cannabis users historically have been people to call their politicians and say, “Represent me in DC.”
+But now’s the time where I think what people think about the industry is going to play a huge role in whether there’s a remedy sent to retailers, growers, processors, etc. I think it was last night on the daily show, I saw a piece about the cannabis industry struggles and when you’re crossing over like that, you are at the beginning of being able to let America know that this essential industry is struggling.
 I think too much of it happens in private.
 I feel like this is an ongoing conversation, but I do think that’s the case.

 Alex Halperin (05:21):

 So, tell us about your conversation with Chelsea.